AI Sec Reviews

 Comparison to alternatives

-Rebuff (open source): Lower cost (self-hosted), weaker indirect injection coverage, reasonable direct injection detection.
-Good starting point if cost is a constraint.
+Rebuff (open source): Lower cost (self-hosted), weaker indirect-injection coverage, reasonable direct-injection detection.
+A good starting point if cost is the constraint, but it is closer to a research project than a maintained production tool.

-LangKit/Whylabs: More oriented toward general LLM monitoring than injection detection specifically.
-Better for the observability use case than the security use case.
+LangKit/WhyLabs: More oriented toward general LLM monitoring and observability than injection detection specifically.
+Better fit for the observability use case than the security use case.

-NeMo Guardrails: More capability but more complexity.
-If you need conversation flow control in addition to injection detection, NeMo is worth the overhead.
-If you just need injection detection, Lakera is more targeted.
+NeMo Guardrails: More capability but more complexity, and the only option here offering multi-turn conversation flow control (via Colang).
+If you need dialog-flow control in addition to injection detection, the overhead can be worth it; if you only need injection detection, Lakera is more targeted.

 Verdict

-It’s a layer in a stack, not a complete security solution.
-It doesn’t replace content classification (use Llama Guard or OpenAI Moderation API for that), output monitoring, or behavioral anomaly detection.
+It is a layer in a stack, not a complete security solution.
+It does not replace content classification (use Llama Guard or OpenAI Moderation API for that), output monitoring, or behavioral anomaly detection.
+Before committing, benchmark detection and latency against your own traffic rather than relying on vendor-stated figures.

 Sources